joshuabowers/graphca/functions/numeric.md

 Real numbers are any value which is found in the set of [reals](https://en.wikipedia.org/wiki/Real_number); these include the integers, negative numbers, and, subject to precision, rational and irrational fractional values.

 To input a real value, it is sufficient to activate the keys (in default mode) associated with those values.
 A decimal can be similarly input.
-To makea a real value negative, input a minus before the number.
+To make a real value negative, input a minus before the number.

 ### Complex